tvisenti/Libft/README.md

 problems in incorrect code.

 #### strchr
+> char *strchr(const char *s, int c);
+* The strchr() function returns a pointer to the first occurrence of the character c in the string s.
+* The strchr() and strrchr() functions return a pointer to the matched character or NULL if the character is not found.
+The terminating null byte is considered part of the string, so that if c is specified as aq\0aq, these functions return a pointer to the terminator.

 #### strrchr
+> char *strrchr(const char *s, int c);
+* The strrchr() function returns a pointer to the last occurrence of the character c in the string s.
+* The strchr() and strrchr() functions return a pointer to the matched character or NULL if the character is not found.
+The terminating null byte is considered part of the string, so that if c is specified as aq\0aq, these functions return a pointer to the terminator.

 #### strstr
+> char *strstr(const char *haystack, const char *needle);
+* The strstr() function finds the first occurrence of the substring needle in the string haystack.
+The terminating null bytes (aq\0aq) are not compared.
+* These functions return a pointer to the beginning of the substring, or NULL if the substring is not found.

 #### strnstr
+> char *strnstr(const char	*big, const char *little, size_t len);
+* The strnstr() function locates the	first occurrence of the	null-terminated string little in the string big, where not more than	len characters are searched.
+Characters that appear after a `\0'	character are not searched.
+Since the strnstr() function is	a FreeBSD specific API,	it should only be used when portability is not a concern.
+* If little is an empty string, big is returned; if little occurs nowhere in	big, NULL is returned; otherwise a pointer to the first	character of the first occurrence of little is returned.

 #### strcmp
+> int strcmp(const char *s1, const char *s2);
+* The strcmp() function compares the two strings s1 and s2.
+It returns an integer less than, equal to, or greater than zero if s1 is found, respectively, to be less than, to match, or be greater than s2.
+* The strcmp() and strncmp() functions return an integer less than, equal to, or greater than zero if s1 (or the first n bytes thereof) is found, respectively, to be less than, to match, or be greater than s2.

 #### strncmp
+> int strncmp(const char *s1, const char *s2, size_t n);
+* The strncmp() function is similar, except it only compares the first (at most) n bytes of s1 and s2.
+* The strcmp() and strncmp() functions return an integer less than, equal to, or greater than zero if s1 (or the first n bytes thereof) is found, respectively, to be less than, to match, or be greater than s2.

 #### atoi
+> int atoi(const char *nptr);
+* The atoi() function converts the initial portion of the string pointed to by nptr to int.
+* The converted value.

 #### isalpha
+> int isalpha(int c);
+* Checks for an alphabetic character; in the standard "C" locale, it is equivalent to (isupper(c) || islower(c)).
+In some locales, there may be additional characters for which isalpha() is true-letters which are neither upper case nor lower case.
+* The values returned are nonzero if the character c falls into the tested class, and a zero value if not.

 #### isdigit
+> int isdigit(int c);
+* Checks for a digit (0 through 9).
+* The values returned are nonzero if the character c falls into the tested class, and a zero value if not.

 #### isalnum
+> int isalnum(int c);
+* Checks for an alphanumeric character; it is equivalent to (isalpha(c) || isdigit(c)).
+* The values returned are nonzero if the character c falls into the tested class, and a zero value if not.

 #### isascii
+> int isascii(int c);
+* Checks whether c is a 7-bit unsigned char value that fits into the ASCII character set.
+* The values returned are nonzero if the character c falls into the tested class, and a zero value if not.

 #### isprint
+> int isprint(int c);
+* Checks for any printable character including space.
+* The values returned are nonzero if the character c falls into the tested class, and a zero value if not.

 #### toupper
+> int toupper(int c);
+* toupper() converts the letter c to upper case, if possible.
+If c is not an unsigned char value, or EOF, the behavior of these functions is undefined.
+* The value returned is that of the converted letter, or c if the conversion was not possible.

 #### tolower
+> int tolower(int c);
+* tolower() converts the letter c to lower case, if possible.
+If c is not an unsigned char value, or EOF, the behavior of these functions is undefined.
+* The value returned is that of the converted letter, or c if the conversion was not possible.